-1.4 Conventions used in this document
+1.6 Conventions used in this document

-1.4.1 General
+1.6.1 General

-All groups, complex types, simple types, and attribute groups are listed in Annex A. Descriptive information for each is provided.
+All groups, complex types, simple types, and attribute groups are listed in Annex A; Descriptive information for each is provided.

-Where there are references to groups, complex types, simple types, and attribute groups within the associated XML schema or OWL ontology (Simica.xsd and Simica.owl), the convention of [name] at [element] is used to indicate where the user can locate the data within either the Simica.xsd or Simica.owl files.
+Where there are references to a groups, complex types, simple types, and attribute groups within the associated XML schema or OWL ontology (MaintenanceActionInformation.xsd and MAI.owl), the convention of [name] at [element] is used to indicate where the user can locate the data within either the MaintenanceActionInformation.xsd or MAI.owl files.

-Example: The 1636-2018 download at: https://standards.ieee.org/downloads indicates the user is to open the Simica.xsd schema at the location provided and find Example for the schema definition.
+Example: 1636.2-2018 download at: http://standards.ieee.org/downloads indicates that the user is to open the MaintenanceActionInformation.xsd at the location provided and find for the schema definition.

-The namespace prefix "c:" identifies that the type or attribute group associated with this document.
+The namespace prefix "mai:" identifies that the type or attribute group associated with this document.